stevorackovic/FacialAnimation/README.md

 ## Time-aware Components

-Finally, the last chapter covers time dependencis of hte animation sequences, aiming at smooth and semantically correct animation reconstruction.
+Finally, the last chapter covers time dependencies of the animation sequences, aiming at smooth and semantically correct animation reconstruction.
 The corresponding scripts are in ../Scripts/TimeAwareComponent repo.

 #### Refined Inverse Rigging: A Balanced Approach to High-fidelity Blendshape Animation